#TFW: That Feeling When

 Or when your kitchen has become a swimming pool and you’re desperately Googling “plumber near me”?

-Or when the vegan restaurant you were going to impress your date with is closed and you need a new vegan restaurant really fast?
+Or when that special restaurant you were going to impress your date with is closed and you need a new restaurant really fast?

 To meet these immediate needs, customers rely on search engines to give them nearby options in real time.
 “Near me” searches on Google increased by 130% from 2014 to 2015.
 It’s why so many franchise owners have started incorporating the words “near me”, “local”, “close”, or “nearby” into their website content.

 These “near me” Internet searches aren’t the future, they’re the here and now.
 Which means if your franchise isn’t making hyperlocal marketing a part of its overall Internet marketing strategy, it’s losing potential customers to the competition.

 Instead of marketing to an entire town or city, hyperlocal marketing focuses on highly-targeted geographical areas in an effort to turn local prospects into customers.

 Advertising your franchise or business to people in the immediate vicinity ensures that if there’s a potential customer nearby, you show up on their screen when they’re actively searching for your products or services.

 Thanks to the proliferation of smartphone technology, “near me” searches have become incredibly popular.

 Nearly 88% of “near me” searches are done on mobile devices.
 Voice-activated assistants are equipped to automatically give answers based on nearby options.
 The next time you use the Yelp app on your phone, notice that the default search radius is automatically set to your “current location”.
 Even Google is refining its search results to match this trend.

 This popularity is tied to the fact “near me” searches address immediate needs and, therefore, deliver instant gratification.